bitburner-official/bitburner-src/markdown/bitburner.gang.nextupdate.md

 Promise&lt;number&gt;

-Promise that resolves to the number of milliseconds of Gang time that were processed in the previous update.
+Promise that resolves to the number of milliseconds of Gang time that were processed in the previous update (2000 - 5000 ms).

 ## Remarks